brightwellt/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to start a very simple 1 layer architecture, progress to the NVidia architecture, and from there focus on getting a good, properly pre-processed dataset.
+The overall strategy for deriving a model architecture was to start with a very simple 1 layer architecture, progress to the NVidia architecture, and from there focus on getting a good, properly pre-processed dataset.

 I thought the NVidia example model would be a good starting point.
 It is appropriate because it is specifically designed for producing steering commands for a self-driving car.